flashingpumpkin/spooky/README.md

     - Use pattern matching to handle requests to different URLs

 * Middlewares
-  Use chained middlewares to preprocess the request and modify/abort the whole thing at will.
+  Use chained middlewares to preprocess the request before it arrives at your handlers and modify or abort it on the fly.

 * Erlang
   Dead simple interfacing to your `gen_servers`, `gen_fsms` and